CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/complaint-utah/exercise_5-build/15-apply_for_cd.md

 Click **Impersonate User** to complete the switch to Devon's persona.

-Nice work.. you've just created the foundation of our Complaint Investigation app.
-Now let's move on to the next exercise, creating our app.
+Nice work!
+You've just set things up for Devon to be able to create her app.
+Now let's move on to the next exercise, creating the complaints investigation app.